andrew/ultimate-awesome/README.md

 - [awesome-modern-design-tools](https://github.com/k2052/awesome-modern-design-tools) - A list of modern design tools, blog posts about them, and people working on them.
 - [awesome-ai](https://github.com/kyrios-jawad/awesome-ai) - Learn Awesome list for all things AI, ML and deep learning can do.
 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.
-- [awesome_codegeneration](https://github.com/LIANGQINGYUAN/awesome_codegeneration) - A list of papers and resources dedicated to code generation.
 - [awesome-deep-learning-tools](https://github.com/lijiaqi/awesome-deep-learning-tools) - Collections of tools for deep learning experiments, e.g., experiments management,.
 - [awesome-neural-code-intelligence](https://github.com/Linyxus/awesome-neural-code-intelligence) - A curated list for awesome machine learning methods for neural code intelligence.
 - [awesome-community-networks](https://github.com/luandro/awesome-community-networks) - A list of resources for community networks.
 - [awesome-polyglot](https://github.com/lxsmnsyc/awesome-polyglot) - 😎 A curated list of libraries/tools that compiles a given language to other languages.
 - [awesome-flow](https://github.com/MaxStalker/awesome-flow) - This repository will contain multiple links to different resources around Flow Network and Cadence language.
 - [awesome-web-of-things](https://github.com/meticulousCraftman/awesome-web-of-things) - A curated list of resources for Web of Things.
-- [awesome-hrv](https://github.com/mintisan/awesome-hrv) - A comprehensive collection of HRV-related resources, including libraries, datasets, tutorials, papers, and more, for researchers and developers in the Heart Rate Variability field.
 - [awesome-x](https://github.com/mjovanc/awesome-x) - Awesome communities and users on the American technology company 𝕏.
 - [telegram-list-brazil](https://github.com/mleandrojr/telegram-list-brazil) - Grupos Brasileiros sobre Tecnologia no Telegram.
 - [Awesome-ProjectManagement](https://github.com/NajiElKotob/Awesome-ProjectManagement) - Project Management Resources and References.